It is a malignant tumor that arises from the cells that make up the body’s bones. It is also known as primary bone cancer.

 What specialists treat bone cancer?

-Bone cancer is usually managed by surgical oncologists or orthopedic oncologists (for the surgical removal of the tumor) and medical oncologists (for administration or chemotherapy).
+Surgical oncologists or orthopedic oncologists usually manage bone cancer (for the surgical removal of the tumor) and medical oncologists (for the administration of chemotherapy).

 Radiation oncologists participate in the treatment team if radiation therapy is planned.
 Palliative care doctors may be involved in controlling pain and symptoms.